elgwhoppo/lanpartysign/README.md

 ========
 We used:
 -   The latest copy of Raspbian as of November 2016.
 Nothing special here.
 -   Python 2.7.9.
-Nothing special here either.
+Nothing special here either
+-   https://pypi.org/project/pysnmp/ - sudo pip install pysnmp
 -   The RPIO library.
 This allows us to use a DMA for the precise timing required for multiplexing.
 We installed it straight from GitHub: